Writing a Story: Why, When, Where, Who, What, How, and a Bunch of Other Questions and Answers

 And I should see "Please enter a valid credit card number"

-Now everyone on the team except the Product Owner will estimate the complexity of each story.
-That is, based on current information, they will assign a point score to the story which shows how complex they think it is compared to other stories.
-It's good to have a fixed scale here, and it's common that this take a form similar to the Fibonacci sequence.
-I use ?, 0, 1, 2, 3, 5, 8, 13, 20, 40 and 100 and infinity.
-A complexity of 0 means the task is trivial.
-Infinity means that the Scrum Team think they could never complete the story.
-A ? means the Scrum Team doesn't know: it may be possible to estimate this task after more discussion or after a short, time-boxed development spike.
-One of the best ways to get the team to estimate complexity is to play planning poker.
+Once the story is written, everyone on the team except the Product Owner estimates its complexity.
+Based on current knowledge, they assign a point score that shows how complex it is relative to other stories.
+It helps to use a fixed scale -- something resembling the Fibonacci sequence works well.
+I use ?, 0, 1, 2, 3, 5, 8, 13, 20, 40, 100, and infinity.
+Zero means trivial.
+Infinity means the team thinks they could never complete it.
+A ? means they don't have enough information yet -- it might be estimable after more discussion or a short, time-boxed development spike.
+One of the best ways to run estimation is to play planning poker.
 I have a set of planning poker cards for this.

-It's useful to have the Product Owner assign a business value to each story too, although business value is very hard to quantify.
-I suggest values of 100, 200, 300, 400, 500, 600, 700, 800, 900 or 1000 are used to rank stories to show how important they are compared to each other.
-The Product Owner should not be swayed by how complex the Scrum Team think the story is: they're rating the value to the business of being able to complete some task regardless of how hard the Scrum Team thinks the task is.
+It's also useful for the Product Owner to assign a business value to each story, even though business value is notoriously hard to quantify.
+I suggest values of 100, 200, 300, 400, 500, 600, 700, 800, 900, or 1000 to rank stories relative to each other.
+The Product Owner shouldn't be influenced by how complex the team thinks a story is -- they're rating the value to the business of delivering a capability, regardless of the effort involved.

-For both complexity and business value there are no in-between values.
-Don't allow estimates of 25 if it isn't in your scale at the start of the project or you'll spend forever arguing about whether some task is a 24 or a 25.
-The estimate doesn't need to be exact, it's an estimate.
+For both complexity and business value, there are no in-between values.
+Don't allow estimates of 25 if it isn't on your scale, or you'll spend forever arguing whether something is a 24 or a 25.
+It's an estimate.
+It doesn't need to be exact.

-Business value and story complexity can be changed whenever new information is received so it can be useful to have a brief review of existing unimplemented stories while writing and estimating new ones.
+Business value and complexity can be revised whenever new information surfaces, so it's worth briefly reviewing existing unimplemented stories while writing and estimating new ones.

-After a story is written it gets added to the product backlog.
+After a story is written, it goes into the product backlog.

 What happens to the story after it's added to the product backlog?

-During the next Sprint planning meeting the Product Owner, Scrum Master and Scrum Team meet to decide the goal for the upcoming Sprint.
-This goal will be what the success of the Sprint is evaluated against.
+During the next sprint planning meeting, the Product Owner, Scrum Master, and Scrum Team meet to set a goal for the upcoming sprint.
+This goal is what the sprint's success will be measured against.

-After a goal is set the Scrum Team will discuss the goal and decide which stories that contribute towards the Sprint goal they can commit to delivering during the Sprint based on the complexity of those stories.
-Stories which deliver high business value should be preferred over those that deliver low business value.
-The aim is to provide the highest business value possible in each Sprint.
-There may be some negotiation with the Product Owner here if they decide that they'd prefer some stories implemented instead of others, but the Scrum Team shouldn't be pressured into taking on more complex tasks than they think they can handle.
+After setting the goal, the team discusses which stories contribute towards it and decides what they can commit to delivering, based on the complexity estimates.
+Stories with high business value should be preferred over those with low business value -- the aim is to deliver the most value possible each sprint.
+There may be some negotiation with the Product Owner if they'd prefer certain stories over others, but the team shouldn't be pressured into taking on more than they can handle.

 How do I know when a feature is complete?

-Since a story represents a feature, when the feature is complete you will be able to do exactly what the story says.
-Try following the story yourself.
-When you can follow all scenarios in the story then you can consider the feature complete.
+Since a story represents a feature, the feature is complete when you can do exactly what the story describes.
+Try walking through it yourself.
+When you can follow every scenario in the story, consider the feature done.

-If you're using Rails or Ruby you might want to check out my article on story-driven development using Cucumber which shows how to make an automated test out of a story.
+If you're using Rails or Ruby, check out my article on story-driven development using Cucumber, which shows how to turn a story into an automated test.

-Since Scrum focuses on delivering working software, if a story isn't complete then it shouldn't be part of the Sprint Deliverable.
-If your developers are working in a feature-branch pattern then this is easy to accomplish: just don't merge the incomplete feature into the release branch.
+Scrum is all about delivering working software, so if a story isn't complete, it shouldn't be part of the sprint deliverable.
+If your developers are working in a feature-branch pattern, this is straightforward: just don't merge the incomplete feature into the release branch.

-What happens if a story is too complex for a team to complete in one Sprint?
+What happens if a story is too complex for one sprint?

-Stories that contain more complexity than the Scrum Team can handle in one Sprint are called Epic stories.
-These can't be accepted to work on during a Sprint because they wouldn't get completed during the Sprint: the Sprint Deliverable would show no progress and we should always show progress.
+Stories that contain more complexity than the team can handle in a single sprint are called Epics.
+These can't be accepted for a sprint because they wouldn't get finished, and the sprint deliverable would show no progress.
+We should always show progress.

 Epics should be discussed with the Product Owner.
-Frequently they contain descriptions of more than one feature and can be broken down into smaller stories which are deliverable over one Sprint.
+They often describe more than one feature and can be broken down into smaller stories, each deliverable within a single sprint.

 Any other questions?

-Above I've answered the questions that I've asked myself over the past few days.
-If you have other questions, please ask them in the comments or email me and I'll try to find an answer.
+The above covers the questions I've been asking myself over the past few days.
+If you have others, please ask in the comments or email me and I'll do my best to find an answer.